-You can use SEDI 24 hours a day, seven days a week, subject to service interruptions for system maintenance.
+You can use SEDI 24 hours a day, seven days a week to make filings if your SEDI user account has been activated, subject to service interruptions for system maintenance.

 1.7 What if I am an insider and SEDI is not available?